avinashgujje/Projects/README.md

 # Technical Training Videos

-Here are some of my technical training videos focused on Cisco Meraki solutions, architecture, config and network management.
+Here are some of my technical training videos focused on Cisco Meraki solutions, Fortinet, architecture, config and network management.

 ---